ttltrk/TTT/SQL/SQL_AND_RDB/SQL_AND_RDB.md

 To represent many authors writing many books, use the greater-than and less-than symbols on either side of the relationship set.
 This is called a many-to-many relationship.
-Each entity in the entity set is participating in more than one relationship.Many books being written by many authors, or, many authors writing many books.
+Each entity in the entity set is participating in more than one relationship.
+Many books being written by many authors, or, many authors writing many books.
 You can now describe the building blocks of a relationship, explain the symbols used in a relationship set, and describe the difference between the one-to-one and many-to-many relationship.